Skip to main content

 Who owns print rights?

-Print rights may be managed by individual songwriters, music publishers, or Reproduction Rights Organizations (RROs), which are a type of .
+Print rights may be managed by individual songwriters, music publishers, or Reproduction Rights Organizations (RROs), which are a type of An organization that acts collectively on behalf of the rights holders it represents and collects and pays remuneration to rights holders..

 Visit our page on CMOs to learn more.